Buying guide

 AI summary

-First-home buyers have several pathways to build their deposit.
-You may be eligible to withdraw funds from your KiwiSaver after three years of membership.
-The First Home Loan scheme also supports eligible buyers, allowing a purchase with a minimum 5% deposit.
+First-home buyers may use their KiwiSaver funds after three years of membership.
+Additionally, the First Home Loan scheme helps eligible buyers purchase a home with as little as a 5% deposit.

 What you'll learn